 We also know that in the 1919 ‘Absent Voter Lists‘ appears “Anstee Harry, 16 Goldney Road Paddington R/12323 Rflmn K. R. R“

 Finally, we know that for his services, Henry was awarded the 1915 Star, Victory, and British War Medals [Note: There is a remark on Henry’s Medal Index Card that notes “Trans Z (or L?)
 A. R.” – we are not entirely sure what that means]

 From these snippets, we can suppose that Henry served on the Western Front in France throughout 1916 and early 1917, though as we do not have any details of his Battalion we can elaborate no further than that – anybody who can enlighten us in this manner please contact us at firstname.lastname@example.org.

-After the war Henry returned to live in Paddington and by the 1939 Register he and his wife Edith were living at 115 Droop Street, Queens Park, City Of Westminster, Paddington, where he was an “electric car driver“.
+After his discharge, presumably in 1919, Henry returned to live in Paddington (he was back living at 16 Goldney Road Paddington in the 1919 Electoral Register) and by the 1939 Register he and his wife Edith were living at 115 Droop Street, Queens Park, City Of Westminster, Paddington, where he was an “electric car driver“.

 Henry died in 1948 in Paddington.